 So, now I'm looking ahead to 2019.
 I'll spend the winter down-time organizing and thinning out images, editing new and re-editing old files and scans.
 I hope to grow more proficient with the newer editions of LR and PS.
 I'll pull out the atlas and spend time with Google Maps.
 I'll look into my notes on where I'd like to go/return.
 I'll figure out how to adjust for the changing climate.

-I'll be ready for 2019 and tuck the lessons learned in 2018 into a corner of my mind.
+I'll be ready for 2019 and I'll tuck the lessons learned in 2018 into a corner of my mind.

 If you're reading this, chances are good that you're a nature and photography buff, too.
 Photography is a wonderful pastime for the casual shooter and a rewarding obsession for the person who demands more of themselves and their gear.
 I hope YOU have a great year in 2019, too.

-WINNER OF THE COVER PHOTO COMPETITION
+OLDER (but still good) NEWS -- WINNER OF A NATIONAL MAGAZINE COVER PHOTO COMPETITION

 This picture of me on the Emerald Pools trail in Zion National Park was taken about an hour before I made the shot the editors of COWBOYS & INDIANS chose for their 2014 annual photography issue's cover.